 - Infection of the wound after the surgery.

 - Damage to the kidneys during the surgery.

 - Damage to the spinal cord because of the surgery.
 This is more likely if the operation is more complicated and the aorta needs to be clamped for a longer period of time.
 (Because the aorta is clamped, it can stop blood getting through to the spinal cord.)
 If the spinal cord is damaged, this can mean that the child's legs can become permanently paralysed.
 This complication is rare but, obviously, can be very serious.

 - A stroke due to the surgery.
 However, this is also very rare.

-Some other complications are also possible over time after surgery.
+Some other complications are also possible over a period of time after surgery.
 They can include:

 - Return of the narrowing of the aorta.
 This is known as recurrent coarctation.